LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booleans-and-conditionals/studio.rst

 	This can be anthing that motivates you from stories to quotes to ideas.
 	Please share 1 to 2.

-If there is any time at the end, make sure to get your goals and action statements written down somewhere where you will regularly see them!
+After the studio, make sure to write your goals and action statements somewhere where you will regularly see them!

 Resources
 ---------